-UAL shares were deposited directly in the Plan to the extent possible under section 415(c) of the Internal Revenue Code.
-Three equity distributions occurred in 2006 for a value of \$384,453,970.
-An additional equity distribution, related to the 2006 Plan year, occurred on April 27, 2007, for a value of \$9,325,378, and is included within Employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
-Contributions to the Plan resulting from the equity distributions are included within Employer contributions in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2006.
+UAL shares were deposited directly into the Plan to the extent possible under section 415(c) of the Internal Revenue Code.
+An equity distribution related to the 2006 Plan year occurred on April 27, 2007 for a value of \$9,325,378.
+Accordingly, such distribution is included within Employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
+Additional equity distributions occurred on November 8, 2007 for a value of \$127,549 and are included within Employer contributions in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2007.